shivshankarsuthar/neural_attack_on_cipher/README.md

-Three main files are here
+Three main files are here.

+Run the code in following order.

 1. spn_cipher.py - This will encrypt a plaintext into a spn cipher.
 Block size for input is 16 bit and key size is also 16 bit.
 No of rounds will be 4.